 - Add the diced onions to the pan and saute about 3-4 minutes.
 Add the garlic and stir another minute.
 Add the white wine.
 Use a wooden spoon to scrape up any brown bits on the bottom of the saute pan.

 - Stir in all the ingredients from step 3.
 Let simmer on low for about 30-40 minutes.
 Veggies should be soft.
 Add in the clams and continue to simmer for another 5 minutes.
 Add in bacon and parsley.
-Check the seasoning and re-season if necessary.
+Taste, if needed, adjust seasoning.

 National Soup Swap Day Recipes